 Moss Terrarium with Seashells

 Sprinkle in some seashells for a coastal-themed terrarium.
 The mix of ocean elements with lush moss brings a beachy vibe indoors.
+Building these miniature ecosystems is also one of our favorite plant workshop ideas to try with friends.

 Geometric Glass Terrariums

 For a modern twist, try a geometric glass terrarium.
 Their angular shapes add a chic vibe to any space, making them a personal favorite of mine for displaying vibrant green moss.
+Mounting a few of these together is a brilliant way to start your own indoor wall garden.

 Open Bowl Moss Display

 An open bowl terrarium is perfect if you enjoy interacting with your plants.
 I find it inviting to have such an accessible moss display.
+If you prefer to keep your surfaces clear, a wall terrarium is another beautiful way to showcase your plants.

 Moss and Stone Harmony